AgenticPlace/mindXalpha/llm/llm_factory.md

     # asyncio.run(example_task_execution("What's the fastest way to summarize a document?", preferred_provider="groq"))
     ```

-This modular and highly configurable `LLMFactory` provides MindX with a robust and adaptable interface to a variety of Large Language Models.
+This modular and highly configurable `LLMFactory` provides mindX with a robust and adaptable interface to a variety of Large Language Models. mindX should expand this as necessary.